CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

-# Quantum Cohort Business application project 02
+# Quantum Cohort Business application project II

 Contributed by Sultana Hadi on behalf of the working subgroup

+## Step 1 & 2: Motivation and problem formulation

 For industrial application, one can also look at Protein-folding.
 Protein is a sequence of amino-acid.
 In the protein folding problem, one